-The concept of Initial Disorganization leads us to expect that cells should be made up of components that occur naturally, whereas Initial Complexity leads us to expect evidence of processes not seen to occur spontaneously in nature.
+The concept of initial disorganization leads us to expect that cells should be made up of components that occur naturally.
+Initial complexity leads us to expect evidence of design.

 One of the essential parts of a cell is the protective double-walled membrane which encloses it.
-Initial Disorganization leads us to believe that the first cell was composed of amino acids which came together into proteins which then came together into a complete structure that somehow attracted DNA to itself.
-A protective membrane composed of fatty substances known as phospholipids then formed around the whole collection.
+Initial disorganization leads us to believe that the first cell was composed of amino acids which came together into proteins which then came together into a complete structure.
+DNA somehow joined together with it.
+A membrane composed of fatty substances known as phospholipids formed around the whole collection.
 Soon, the cell began to reproduce.

 Phospholipid membranes like those that enclose cells can occur naturally.
 However, a serious problem arises.
-A cell in the process of reproducing needs a ready supply of many chemicals including phosphates, crucial components of DNA.
+A cell in the process of reproducing needs a ready supply of many chemicals including phosphates, which are a crucial component of DNA.
 However, phospholipid membranes are almost completely impermeable to phosphates and many other important components of cells.
 Thus the first cell, surrounded by its impermeable membrane, could not have taken in the raw material it needed to reproduce.
 It would quickly have become extinct.

 Living cells are unaffected by the impermeability problem because of a number of microscopic gateways called permeases or ion channels.
 Each ion channel is composed of three or four highly specialized protein molecules that function together to allow only specific molecules or ions in or out of the cell.
 These are placed at strategic locations around the perimeter of the cell.
 They allow only the correct components to enter at only the right places.
-The reason they appear at all, at exactly the right places, is because DNA contains the information used to construct the cell membrane and place the gateways where they need to be.
+Why do they appear at all, much less at exactly the right places?
+Because DNA contains the information used to construct the cell membrane and place them where they need to be.

-DNA's specification of how to construct permeases and where to place them would be an n argument for design.
-On the other hand, we should carefully study known and hypothetical chemical processes to look for ways random chemical action could have produced permeases simultaneously with the membrane and the rest of the cell.
-None are known.
-If any are found, it would be a significant discovery.
+This is a wonderful topic for a study in contrasts.
+On the one hand, students might take DNA's specification of how to construct permeases and where to place them as evidence for design.
+On the other hand, they should look for alternative explanations.
+They should carefully study known and hypothetical chemical processes to look for ways random chemical action could have produced permeases simultaneously with the membrane and the rest of the cell.
+They may not reach a conclusion, but they will be made to think.